zbmed-semtec/fasttext2doc2vec-doc-relevance-training/README.md

 # FastText2Doc2Vec-Doc-relevance

 This repository focuses on an approach exploring and assessing literature-based doc-2-doc recommendations using the fastText algorithm with its application to the RELISH dataset.
+The workflow involves training the fastText models on a specified training set and then evaluating the document-to-document recommendations on a separate test set.
+Additionally, we employ Optuna for optimizing the hyperparameters for the trained fastText models.

 ## Table of Contents